Photo of Copernicus taken by Apollo 17.

-The inner wall is terraced and rises from the crater's floor, at a depth of 3,750 meters, to a height of 900 m above the surrounding maria.
+The inner wall is terraced and rises from the crater's floor, at a depth of 3,750 meters, to a height of 900 meters above the surrounding maria.
 Three distinct terraces are visible, as well as arc-shaped landslides due to slumping of the inner wall as the crater debris subsided.
-A group of central mountains rises to 400 m above the floor.
+A group of central mountains rises to 400 meters above the floor.

 Copernicus is a mere 800 million years old.
-Material ejected from it forms a bright system of rays out to a distance of 800 km from the crater.
-These rays are superposed on all other surrounding terrains which places the crater in its namesake age group: the Copernican system, established as the youngest assemblage of rocks on the Moon
+Material ejected from it forms a bright system of rays out to a distance of 800 kilometers from the crater.
+These rays are superposed on all other surrounding terrains which places the crater in its namesake age group: the Copernican system, established as the youngest assemblage of rocks on the Moon.